Wanted: Part-Time Wife

 Friday Ad: Live Help Please wait for a site operator to respond.

+Father Bill Haymaker: Good morning Martin, may I ask please, are you in the UK?
 (I was giving them the benefit of doubt in case I was ‘chatting’ with one of those support centres in Bangladesh and this was what had caused the misunderstandings).

 Father Bill Haymaker: Thank you, the reason I asked is that I thought perhaps I might be having a cultural challenge with someone misunderstanding the context of an ad I was trying to place.
 May I gave you an advert number to retrieve?
 It is YI601FB1G